National Immigrant Heritage Month

 Green Card Voices

 A nonprofit based in Minneapolis, this organization works to connect immigrants and their communities through multimedia storytelling.
-Several resources on the website are paid (curriculum and some printable resources), but the videos of students sharing their stories are powerful.
-Libraries may want to offer their own storytelling events.
+Several resources on the website require a fee, but the videos of students sharing their stories are powerful.